-- Current work that impacts young children and/or their families, especially those in under-resourced communities - Clearly articulated goals for the applicant's learning experience - Thoughtfulness and completeness of the application - Representation of a diversity of organizations, sectors, and disciplines - Supervisor's recommendation of the applicant and organization's commitment to support the Fellow's training experience. - Some preference will be given to applicants who apply with another colleague from their organization; however, individuals who apply as the sole representative of their organization will still be considered competitive.
+- Current work that impacts young children and/or their families, especially those in under-resourced communities - Clearly articulated goals for the applicant's learning experience - Thoughtfulness and completeness of the application - Commitment to satisfying all Fellowship requirements - Representation of a diversity of organizations, sectors, disciplines, and experience levels - Supervisor's recommendation of the applicant and organization's commitment to support the Fellow's training experience. - Some preference will be given to applicants who apply with another colleague from their organization; however, individuals who apply as the sole representative of their organization will still be considered competitive.
 Please note that it is not guaranteed that every applicant from the same organization will be accepted.

-3. Is it a requirement to be working within Los Angeles County?
+3. Do I need to work within Los Angeles County?

-Yes, at this time the Early Childhood Fellowship is only open to professionals or paraprofessionals whose current work impacts young children aged birth to six years and/or their families within Los Angeles County.
+No, you do not need to work within Los Angeles County.
+For the first time since its inception, the DMH + UCLA Early Childhood Fellowship is open to professionals or paraprofessionals working both inside and outside of Los Angeles County whose current work impacts young children aged birth to six years and/or their families.